pingcap/docs/tidb-cloud/notification-2024-04-18-dm-feature-maintenance.md

 - Cloud provider: AWS, region: Tokyo (ap-northeast-1)

-During the upgrade, you can use the functionalities of TiDB clusters normally.
+During the upgrade, you can use the functionalities of TiDB clusters and the DM console normally.
 The DM tasks can keep running without disruption.
-The DM console can be used normally.

 ## Completion and resumption